bananaml/serverless-template/README.md

 1) Fork this repo

 2) Tweak the repo to your liking:
-- `requirements.txt`
-	- this file holds the pip dependencies, which are installed via the Dockerfile.
+- `requirements.txt`: add or remove your pip dependencies which are installed via the Dockerfile.
-	- add or remove your pip packages, one per line.
-- `src/download.py`
-	- this file downloads your model weights to the local file system during the build step.
+- `src/download.py`: downloads your model weights during the build step.
-	- This is an optional file.
-The only goal is to get your model weights built into the docker image.
-This example uses a `download.py` script to download weights.
-If you can acheive the download through other means, such as a `RUN cURL ...` from the Dockerfile, feel free.
+	- This is optional, the goal being to have weights built into the docker image.
+If you can download through other means, such as a `RUN cURL ...` from the Dockerfile, feel free.
-- `src/warmup.py`
-	- this file defines `load_model()`, which loads the model from local weights, loads it onto the GPU, and returns the model object.
+- `src/warmup.py`: defines `load_model()`, which loads the model from local weights onto GPU
-	- add or remove logic to the `load_model()` function for any logic that you want to run once at system startup, before the http server starts.
+	- any logic that you want to run once at system startup, before the http server starts can go here
-	- the max size of a model is currently limited to 15gb in GPU RAM.
-Banana does not support greater than that at the moment.
+	- Banana does not support models that use >15GB GPU RAM at this time.
+If needed, let us know!
-- `src/run.py`
-	- this file defines `run_model()`, which takes a model object and any arguments and runs an inference/prediction against the model.
+- `src/run.py`: defines `run_model()`, which takes a model, any arguments and runs an inference/prediction on the model
 	- add or remove logic to the `run_model()` function for any ML-related logic that you want to run for every call, such as tensor preprocessing, sampling logic in postprocessing, etc.
-- `src/app.py`
-	- this file defines the http server (Sanic, in this case, but you can change to Flask) which starts once the load_model() finishes.
+- `src/app.py`:  defines the http server (Sanic, but you can change to Flask) which starts after load_model() finishes.
 	- edit this file to define the API
 		- the values you parse from model_inputs defines the JSON schema you'd use as inputs
 		- the json you return as model_outputs defines the JSON schema you'd expect as an output